Death & Grief

 Likewise, the school itself has an important role to play in helping both students and faculty members adjust to the death of one of the members of their “school family.”
 In order to effectively do so, schools may need to seek the assistance of additional counselors, social workers, youth pastors, and other outside agencies to provide support after a school crisis.
 These persons should be available to talk with students, as well as faculty and staff members, in both group and individual settings.

-A school’s developed response plan in the event of a death in the school community should specify the following: how notification of a death is handled, who is notified of the death, how people are reached, and what is said.
-Typically, this includes the following steps: Notify the Intervention Supervisor of a crisis situation so that a school crisis team can be assembled.
+A school’s developed response plan in the event of a death in the school community should specify the following: how notification of death is handled, who is notified of the death, how people are reached, and what is said.
+Typically, this includes the following steps: notifying the Prevention and Support Services Coordinator of a crisis situation so that a school crisis team can be assembled.

 - Verify the information.
 Check with the family, local authorities (e.g. the police or coroner), or other authoritative sources.